 Davaar Island sits in the mouth of Campbeltown Loch and provides fantastic views of the town and over to Arran and the Ailsa Craig on a clear day.
 It is probably most famous for its cave painting of the Crucifixion, painted in secret by local artist, Archibald MacKinnon, in 1887.

 The island is linked to the mainland by a natural causeway, the Dhorlin, at low tide.
-If you turn to the right when you reach the island and follow the line of the cliffs you will find a number of sea caves to explore, including the one with the Crucifixion painting.
+If you turn to the right when you reach the island and follow the line of the cliffs you will find a number of sea caves to explore, including the one with the Crucifixion painting, which is the 7th one along.